Conformal nets II: conformal blocks: Introduction

 \subsection{Formalisms for weak CFT}

-\addtocontents{toc}{\SkipTocEntry} Positive energy conformal nets \cite[Def.~4.5]{BDH(nets)} (which is what people typically mean by the term ``conformal net'' in the literature, see e.g. \cite{Longo(Lectures-on-Nets-II)}) form, along with vertex algebras and Segal's chiral weak CFTs \cite[Def.~5.2]{Segal(Def-CFT)}, one of the three existing mathematical formalizations of the notion of a chiral conformal field theory.\footnote{The extent to which these formalisms are actually equivalent is currently not well understood.} Given the prominent role that the spaces of conformal blocks play in conformal field theory, it is surprising that nobody has defined them within the formalism of conformal nets.
+\addtocontents{toc}{\SkipTocEntry} Positive energy conformal nets \cite[Def.~4.5]{BDH(nets)} (which is what people typically mean by the term ``conformal net'' in the literature, see e.g. \cite{Longo(Lectures-on-Nets-II)}) form, along with vertex algebras and Segal's chiral weak CFTs \cite[Def.~5.2]{Segal(Def-CFT)}, one of the three existing mathematical formalizations of the notion of a chiral conformal field theory.
+(The extent to which these formalisms are equivalent is not completely understood, but note the important advance by Carpi--Kawahigashi--Longo--Weiner constructing a bijection between strongly local unitary vertex algebras and a corresponding class of conformal nets~\cite{cklw}.)
+Given the prominent role that the spaces of conformal blocks play in conformal field theory, it is surprising that nobody has defined them within the formalism of conformal nets.
 Our paper aims to fill this gap.

 The notion of \emph{conformal net} that we will be using here (introduced in~\cite{BDH(nets)}, see Definition~\ref{def:conformal-net} below) is more general than the one commonly used in the literature.
 Our notion is closely related to that of a conformally covariant net on 2-dimensional Minkowski space \cite{Brunetti-Guido-Longo(1993modular+duality-in-CQFT)}.
 We believe that given such a 2-dimensional net (not necessarily modular invariant), one can obtain a conformal net in our sense by the procedure of time-zero restriction~\cite[Sec.4]{Kawahigashi-Longo-Mueger(2001multi-interval)}.
 It is even plausible that the above procedure provides an equivalence between these two kinds of nets.